 KATY MCNIFF

-Mrs. McNiff has taught as a Faculty Associate in Music Education and Student Teaching Supervisor at Arizona State University, where she received the Professor of Impact Award.
+Mrs. McNiff teaches Music and Humanities courses at Southern New Hampshire University.
+Additionally, she was a Faculty Associate in Music Education and Student Teaching Seminars at Arizona State University, where she received the Professor of Impact Award.
 She is also a former Course Instructor and Ensemble Director at the University of Arizona.
-She has has led choral ensembles and lecture series in Arizona, Michigan, Oklahoma and California.
+She has has led choral ensembles for adults and children, as well as handbell choirs and both historical and pedagogical lecture series in Arizona, Michigan, Oklahoma and California.

-Mrs. McNiff is a former Mentor Music Teacher in Arizona public and charter schools.
-A dedicated Church Musician, she is currently the Interim Director of Music at St. Mark the Evangelist Catholic Church of Oro Valley, Arizona.
-In the past, she has held Music Directorship positions at the Church of the Painted Hills United Church of Christ in Tucson, Mountain Vista Unitarian Universalist Congregation, Christ Presbyterian Church in Tucson and serving our military families at Christ the King Catholic Church on the Davis Monthan Air Force Base.
+Mrs. McNiff is a former Mentor Teacher in Arizona public and charter schools.
+A dedicated Church Musician, she now works independently as a contracted conductor and cantor.
+In the past, she has held Music Directorship positions at St. Mark the Evangelist Catholic Church of Oro Valley in Arizona, Huron Hills Church of Ann Arbor in Michigan, Mountain Vista Unitarian Universalist Congregation, Christ Presbyterian Church in Tucson and serving our military families at Christ the King Catholic Church on the Davis Monthan Air Force Base.

-She is the Founder and Artistic Director of Audivi Vocem Choral Summer Institute LLC, a summer choral festival with two locations serving Arizona, presenting undergraduate students with the opportunity to conduct in masterclass and performance settings.
-As a classical performer, Mrs. McNiff has joined ensembles with the Detroit Symphony Orchestra, San Francisco Symphony Orchestra, Kings Singers, and was a vocalist for the Grammy Nominated Orestian Trilogy with the University Musical Society.
+As a classically trained choral vocalist Mrs. McNiff has joined ensembles with the Detroit Symphony Orchestra, San Francisco Symphony Orchestra, Kings Singers, Varna International, and was a vocalist for the Grammy Nominated Orestian Trilogy with the University Musical Society.

 "Music which is appealing in it's simplicity yet has just enough moments of operatic flourish to entertain the audience"